nextmillenniummedia/next-sdk-android-example/README.md

-# Next SDK for Android in-app ads Documentation and Example
+# Next SDK for Android Documentation and Example

 Next SDK enables you to monetize your applications through high-quality ads via an easy-to-install, zero-maintenance, native Android SDK.